 Signature Brew are very much into their music and often collaborate with artists and musicians, both in terms of their product and live music sets at the taproom and Collaboration Bar.
 This also manifests itself with the microphone beer clips you can see on the taps and their music themed special edition brews.

 Unit 15, Uplands Business Park, Blackhorse Lane, London E17 5QJ

 Monday – Friday 4-11pm; Saturday – Sunday 12-11pm

 This addition to the Walthamstow Beer Mile opened in Blackhorse Road in 2020 and is based in a huge former Irn Bru distribution warehouse with outdoor garden.
 A large range of Truman’s beer is available on draft as well as guest beers, plus they have recently opened their own kitchen serving all manner of comfort food and delicious bites.

 The indoor on-site brewery and events space is massive and in the future will host live performances, brewery tours and cinema screenings – we cannot wait!
-This is one of the most popular spots on the Blackhorse Beer Mile and advance booking for a table is recommended.
+This is one of the most popular spots on the Blackhorse Beer Mile and advance booking for a table in the summer is recommended.

 1 Priestley Way, Walthamstow, London E17 6AL

 Monday – Wednesday 12pm-11pm; Thursday 12pm-12am; Friday-Saturday 12pm-1am; Sunday 12pm-10pm